Southern Preparatory academy

 Request Information

 Thank you for your interest in Southern Preparatory Academy.
-Located in Camp Hill, AL, Southern Prep educates young men in grades 6-12.
+Located in Camp Hill, AL, Southern Prep educates students in grades 7-12.

 Please complete the following form in order to receive our Admissions Packet via email.
 If you have a specific question or would like to arrange a campus tour, please call the Admissions Office at 256-790-9202 or 256-496-8864.